 The Valdivian temperate forests ecoregion is located in the southern cone of South America.
 It covers a narrow strip between the western slope of the Andes and the Pacific Ocean.
 The forests are characterized by their dense understories of bamboos, ferns and evergreen trees.

-The Valdivian temperate rain forests are temperate broadleaf and mixed forests.
+The Valdivian temperate forests (Selva Valdiviana) are temperate broadleaf and mixed forests.
 The forests are characterized by their dense understories of bamboos, ferns, and evergreen angiosperm trees along with some deciduous and conifer trees.

 Part of the Andean Patagonian Forest (Bosque Andino Patagónico), these temperate rain forests comprise a relatively narrow coastal strip between the Pacific Ocean to the west and the southern Andes Mountains to the east, from roughly 37° to 48° south latitude.

-Much of the ecoregion was covered by the Patagonian Ice Sheet and other glaciers at the peak of the last ice age, which descended from the Andes mountains.
+Much of the Valdivian temperate forests ecoregion was covered by the Patagonian Ice Sheet and other glaciers at the peak of the last ice age, which descended from the Andes mountains.

 The numerous lakes of the Chilean lakes district, in the central part of the ecoregion, were originally glacial valleys while the southern part of the region has many glacier-carved fjords.